 My blood sugar was constantly up and down because my body doesn’t respond well with low-protein and high carbs.
 Because of that I had constant sugar cravings that wouldn’t go away no matter how many times I detoxed.
 I was hungry all the time despite eating full balanced meals.
 I was deficient in vitamins and minerals despite taking multivitamins.
 The worst part was that my anxiety was off the charts, which I’ve since learned can be related to an amino acid deficiency since amino acids are needed to form serotonin and endorphins in the brain and quality meat is one of the few bioavailable source of amino acids.
-I also have hypothyroidism and adrenal fatigue which elevated the anxiety and made me feel tired all the time.
 I generally felt terrible despite trying so hard to have the healthiest diet and lifestyle.

-Now I’m eating a more “real foods” style diet with focus on organic veggies, pastured meats, nuts, seeds and the occasional gluten-free sprouted grain or soaked bean or legume.
+Now I’m eating a more “real foods” style diet with focus on organic veggies, pastured meats, nuts, seeds and the gluten-free sprouted grains or soaked beans/legumes.

 Sharing my journey and helping others live a natural and healthy life along the way

-Now I am sharing my experience with figuring out my health puzzle on my blog Healy Eats Real.
-By sharing my journey along with healthy recipes and tips for living a healthy life, I hope to inspire others to take their health into their own hands too!
+Now I am sharing my experience with nutrition and my healthy recipes on Healy Eats Real.
+I hope to inspire others to take their health into their own hands too!